Eta cocycles: Index theorems

+exists \footnote{ the situation here is similar to the one for the eta invariant in the seminal paper of Atiyah-Patodi-Singer; the regularity there is a consequence of their index theorem} and is equal to $\int_{X_0} {\rm AS}\wedge \omega_{GV}-\Ind_{GV} (D)$.
+The theorem is proved \end{proof}

-\begin{remark} The classic Atiyah-Patodi-Singer index theorem in obtained proceeding as above, but pairing the absolute index class with the absolute 0-cocycle $\tau_0$ and the relative index class with the relative 0-cocycle $(\tau_0^r,\sigma_1)$.
-(If we use the Wassermann projector we don't need to use the $S$ operation; if we use the graph projection then we need to consider $\tau_{2n}:= S^{n}\tau_0$ and $\sigma_{2n+1}:= S^n \sigma_1$ with $2n$ equal to the dimension of the manifold.)
+{\bf Remark.} The classic Atiyah-Patodi-Singer index theorem in obtained proceeding as above, but pairing the index class with the absolute 0-cocycle $\tau_0$ and the relative index class with the relative 0-cocycle $(\tau_0^r,\sigma_1)$.
 Equating the absolute and the relative pairing, as above, we obtain an index theorem.
-It can be proved that this is precisely the APS index theorem on manifolds with cylindrical ends; in other words, the eta-term we obtain is precisely the APS eta invariant for the boundary operator. \end{remark}
+It can be proved that this is precisely the APS index theorem on manifolds with cylindrical ends; in other words, the eta-term we obtain is precisely the APS eta invariant for the boundary operator.
+The classic APS index theorem from the point of view of relating pairing was announced by the first author in \cite{AMS}.
+This approach is also a Corollary of the main result of the recent preprint of Lesch, Moscovici and Pflaum \cite{LMP2}, that is, the computation of the Connes-Chern character of the relative homology cycle associated to a Dirac operator on a manifold with boundary in terms of local data and higher eta cochain for the {\em commutative} algebra of smooth functions on the boundary (see also \cite{Getzler-b} and \cite{WU}).
+Needless to say, the results in \cite{LMP2} go well beyond the computation of the index; however, they don't have much in common with the non-commutative results presented in this paper.